edgard-habanbou/foodie-pal/README.md

       2. Create an API key for [OpenAI](https://openai.com/)
       3. Create an API key for [Bing Search](https://www.microsoft.com/en-us/bing/apis/bing-web-search-api)
-      4. Create a [Gmail account](https://mail.google.com/) and make an app key Adter that add them to the env file as follows:
+      4. Create a [Gmail account](https://mail.google.com/) and make an app key After that add them to the env file as follows:

        ```sh
         MONGODB_URL=mongodb://127.0.0.1:27017/foodiePal